 Softball

 Under USA Softball guidelines, the league is an age-based league with three divisions: 10U, 12U, and 14U.
-Parents will need to register their player(s) on the USA Softball website (instructions will be shared) to ensure age elibility in addition to our BNBSL website.
+Parents will need to register their player(s) on the USA Softball website (instructions will be shared) to ensure age eligibility in addition to our BNBSL website.

 Ages